 Croatian-Serbian pianist Ivo Pogorelić (Pogorelich) plays Ludwig van Beethoven’s Piano Sonatas No. 27 and 32.
-Villa Contarini in Piazzola sul Brenta, Italy, 1987.
+Recorded at Villa Contarini in Piazzola sul Brenta, Italy, in 1987.

 Piano Sonata No. 27 in E minor, Op.
 90 was written in the summer of 1814 —Beethoven’s late Middle period— and was dedicated to Count Moritz von Lichnowsky.

 Unlike a typical sonata, this piece consists of two highly contrasting movements:

 - Mit Lebhaftigkeit und durchaus mit Empfindung und Ausdruck (With liveliness and with feeling and expression throughout) The first movement is written in a 3/4 tempo, sounding mysteriously agitated and restless, described by Beethoven as ‘a contest between the head and heart’, based on the situation of the Count deciding whether he should marry a young Viennese dancer.
 It starts out with powerful chords, responded by more subdued material.
 The falling semitone, particularly the G-F sharp, dominates the first and second subject groups, and most of the episodic work between.

 - Nicht zu geschwind und sehr singbar vorgetragen (Not too swiftly and conveyed in a singing manner) (cantabile) The second movement, a rondo in the tonic major, however, quiets down into a beautiful melody with a 2/4 rhythm.
 The two contrasting movements suggest an agitated situation calmed by restful contentness.
 Notably, Beethoven uses German tempo marks for both movements.
 See Notes 1.

 The Piano Sonata No. 32 in C minor, Op.
 111, is the last of Ludwig van Beethoven’s piano sonatas.